inet-framework/inet/doc/src/users-guide/ch-transmission-medium.rst

 In contrast, in wireless communication determining which transceivers are neighbors isn’t obvious at all.

+TODO: it’s about \*notification\*, i.e. giving the radio a chance to react.
+Signals are counted as interference, regardless of being neighbor or not!

+TODO: if no cache, all receivers will be notified

+TODO: query always happens with a \*radius\*! “which radios are in your X-meter proximity”

 In INET, a neighbor cache is an OMNeT++ simple module which provides an efficient way of keeping track of the neighbor relationship between transceivers.
 Its main purpose is to compute the set of affected